 Tuition and fees are due and payable at the start of each term.
 Pearl River Community College requires students with out of pocket balances to enroll their balances with the Nelnet Payment Plan.
 The Plan provides an interest free monthly payment plan for those students who either do not have financial aid, or do not have enough financial aid to cover the full cost of attendance.
 Simply go to River Guide, enter user id and pin number, go to Student Tab, click on Payment Plan button.
 Here the student will enroll only the out-of-pocket portion of their student account.
 The PRCC Business Office will receive notification of the enrollment within 24 hours.
 The account enrollment in the Payment Plan will satisfy the financial requirements for registration.
 Those students who wish to pay in full up front may do so at the PRCC Business Office.
 Statements will be emailed each month to the student's PRCC email address.
 Payments can be mailed to the Business Office, or can be made at the Business Office located in the Administration Building.
-Online payments can be made by visiting the college's web site at www.prcc.edu.
-Business Office hours are Monday-Friday, 8:00 a.m. to 4:00 p.m.
-A schedule of current fees may be obtained online at http://www.prcc.edu/elearning/charges-fees, or from the Business Office, or by calling (601) 403-1204, 1205 or 1130.
+Online payments can be made by visiting the college's web site at www.prcc.edu/elearning/charges-fees. or from the Business Office, or by calling (601) 403-1204, 1205 or 1130.